sjmikler/pytorch-symbolic/docs/benchmarks.md

 ## Toy ResNet

-This model is presented in [Advanced stuff](advanced_stuff.md), it was also used as an example in TensorFlow documentation.
+This model is presented in [Advanced Stuff](advanced_stuff.md), it was also used as an example in Keras documentation.
 It is a shallower and thinner version of often used ResNet network.

 #### Data